 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that, unlike in most non-academy governing bodies, Ark Academy's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Academy's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:

 - Good insight into the specific challenges at the school and the general challenges of operating top-quality schools

 - Specific skills as needed by/relevant to the school

 - A link to the senior executive team of Ark